Yoon Suk Yeol: Declaration of martial law

-On 3 December 2024, Yoon declared martial law and vowed to "rebuild a democratic and free Korea" after accusing other South Korean politicians of being "communist".
+On 3 December 2024, Yoon attempted a self-coup by declaring martial law.
+During the declaration, he vowed to "rebuild a democratic and free Korea" after accusing other South Korean politicians of being "communist".
 As part of this, Yoon and Minister of National Defense Kim Yong-hyun allegedly ordered the flying of drones into North Korea to provoke an armed conflict between the two countries, without the knowledge of the Ministry of National Defense or the Joint Chiefs of Staff.
 The decree was soon declared invalid by the National Assembly in a unanimous vote of 190–0; however, the military command stated that it would remain in place until the president lifted it.
 Hours after the National Assembly voted to rescind martial law, Yoon complied and lifted the declaration after his cabinet convened.

 On 7 December 2024, Yoon issued an apology in a televised address following widespread criticism over his declaration of martial law.
 He expressed regret for the decision and assured the public that such actions would not be repeated.
-The incident has led to political turmoil, with opposition leaders and some ruling party members calling for his resignation.
+The incident led to political turmoil, with opposition leaders and some ruling party members calling for his resignation.
 On 8 December, Kim Yong-hyun was arrested for his role in the martial law order, after resigning from office three days prior.